samarabbas/temporal-documentation-legacy/docs/08_cli.md

 Run `./cadence tasklist` for help on tasklist operations (`./cadence help`, `./cadence help [domain|workflow]` will also print help messages)

-**Note:** make sure you have a Cadence server running before using CLI
+**Note:** make sure you have a Temporal server running before using CLI

 ### Domain operation examples
 - Register a new domain named "samples-domain":